angel-eyes/RC-Touch/README.md

 In left handed mode, the functions of joysticks is reversed: the left joystick is for yawing and throttle,and right joystick is for rolling and pitching.

-Warning:
+Warning
 -----------------
-In order to flight safety, before take-off, please ensure that the machine (iPhone, iPod Touch or iPad) is in Airplane Mode , and has enough electricity to flight.
+In order to flight safety, before take-off, please ensure that the machine (iPhone, iPod Touch or iPad) is in Airplane Mode and has enough electricity to flight.

 Change Log